CSaunders41/aimBot/TROUBLESHOOTING.md

 - Technical details are hidden by default
 - Status checks no longer flash constantly

+### Issue: Auto-click not working
+**Check**: Is "Auto Click" enabled in plugin settings?
+**Check**: Is the correct mouse button selected for your attacks?
+**Check**: Try increasing "Auto Click Delay" if clicks seem to miss **Check**: Verify the game accepts the selected mouse button for your skills

+### Issue: Auto-click too fast/slow
+**Solution**: Adjust "Auto Click Delay" setting:
+- Increase delay if clicks are happening too quickly after aim
+- Decrease delay if there's too much pause between aim and click
+- Default 50ms works well for most setups

 ## Debug Log Examples

 ### Normal Operation (Default Logging):